cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 ```

-You will see blocks producing and validating.
-Open a new terminal and check the balances:
+In the terminal window where you ran the command, you see blocks producing and validating.
+Open a new terminal to check the balances:

 ```bash
 $ ./simd query bank balances $(./simd keys show b9lab -a)